vmart2260/vmart2260/README.md

 - I am an undergraduate student of Applied Mathematics at the Federal University of Rio de Janeiro

-- My main interests are Statistics and Mathematical Modelling, particulary applied to Model Development\Validation.
-I have especial intrest in Quantitative Finance and the particular challenges that the field offers in the forecasting side, as financial data rarely meets any traditional statistical assumptions.
+- My main interests are Statistics and Machine Learning, particulary applied to Model Development\Validation.
+I have especial interest in Quantitative Finance and the particular challenges that the field offers in the forecasting side, as financial data rarely meets any traditional statistical assumptions.
+I also have great interest in Machine Lerning Models and the Stochastic Behaviour that emerges from such systems.

 - I am also interested in Random Graph Theory, Optimal Transport, Science Animations, and other aspects of Quantitative Finance, such as Risk Management and Derivatives Pricing\Hedging.